FusionAuth/fusionauth-jwt/README.md

 ```

-To use a higher strength hash, all you need to change in the above examples is the signer.
+A higher strength hash can be used by changing the signer.
 The decoding step is not affected.
 ```java
 Signer signer = HmacSigner.newSha512Signer("secret");
 ```